nisaacson/userific-postgres/README.md

   port: '27017',                  // the port of the postgres server
   db: 'userific-postgres-test',   // the postgres database to use,
   table: 'users'                  // the table name of where users are stored in the database
   user: 'postgres username here', // optional
   pass: 'postgres password here', // optional
-}
+  accessTokens: true         // optional, when true users must supply a valid accessToken value when registering }